Stop Playing Catch-Up: Start Rehabbing Your Brand Now

 People are constantly reinventing themselves through self-mastery and personal development.

-While I’m sure George wasn’t referencing business in his quote, we can apply the same message to brands.
+While I’m sure George wasn’t referencing business, we can apply the same message to brands.
 Sometimes brands have to realize the error in their ways, create a new vision going forward, and establish a step-by-step plan to get there.

 Like anything in life, you’ve got to clean house before you can start anew.
 There are a few brands that have successfully transformed ahead of their time.
 And these “brands of the future” all have one thing in common: People come first.